de-johannes/FirstDifference/README.md

 ## On the Shoulders of Giants

+- Spencer-Brown (mark/distinction)
-Spencer-Brown (mark/distinction), Luhmann (operational distinction in social systems), von Foerster–Maturana–Varela (observation, autopoiesis), Günther (polycontextural logic).
+- Luhmann (operational distinction in social systems)
+- von Foerster–Maturana–Varela (observation, autopoiesis)
+- Günther (polycontextural logic)

 This project transposes those insights into an explicit, minimal, machine-verifiable kernel and then builds a clean mathematical spine on top.

 ---